ids-s1-21/project-Calcutta_Coders/README.md

 ## Summary

+-	Average vote graph, from what we can see it is left skewed1.
+-	However the skew is not even for all countries, looking at the top 12 countries who produce the most films we can see that Japan and India especially have higher average ratings.
+And Canada and USA the two who make the most films are at the bottom of this group.
+2.
+-	Lets now look at the proportion of US votes to see whether this represents what americans think 3.4.
+-

+-	Consider: have graph showing the top genres for each country 3.
+-	Next slide is which genres do worst, see if this explains it.4.

+-	Compare how countries do with their net income for films, this could be a better suggestor as possibly only people who care a lot about films rate them on IMDb whereas word of mouth accounts for a lot of people going to see films and if they don’t go see it suggests people don’t like it, money is one of the more important outcomes for film industy.5.

+-	Conclusion slide

 Write-up of your project and findings go here.
 Think of this as the text of your presentation.
 The length should be roughly 5 minutes when read out loud.
 Although pacing varies, a 5-minute speech is roughly 750